ambarja/geoidep/README.md

-The goal of geoidep is to offers R users an easy and accessible way to obtain official cartographic data on various topics, such as society, transport, environment, agriculture, urban and rural cadastral, climate, among others.
+The goal of geoidep is to offers R users an easy and accessible way to obtain official cartographic data on various topics, such as society, transport, environment, agriculture, climate, among others.

 It also includes information provided by regional government entities and technical-scientific institutions,managed by the Spatial Data